Route: An extended version of this walk, which includes the Munros Beinn a' Chaorainn and Beinn Bhreac,

 Weather: Warm with sunny intervals; 30 mins (12:20-12:50) with cloud down to 4000' & light drizzle.
 Cool, strong breeze on top.

 Access: Bike used but only helpful from Linn of Dee to Derry Lodge.
-The time & effort to go further was not worth it, especially as path construction has made crossing burns very difficult without dismounting.
+The time & effort to go much further was not worth it, especially as path construction has made crossing burns very difficult without dismounting.
 The authorities should re-build these paths.
 Mountain bikers are not a problem here, and the paths are unnecessarily difficult for the disabled.
-I cycled as far up Glen Derry as possible (to N end of second fenced area) but it is probably faster/easier by only cycling to Derry Lodge.
-I would expect to walk that track at about 3mph, so I saved only about 20 minutes by cycling beyond Derry Lodge, and it took more mental and physical effort than walking, leaving less time and opportunity to enjoy the scenery of that beautiful glen.
+I cycled as far up Glen Derry as possible (to N end of second plantation) but it is probably faster/easier by only cycling to a little beyond Derry Lodge.
+I would expect to walk that track at about 3mph, so I saved only about 20 minutes by cycling beyond Derry Lodge, and it took more mental and physical effort than walking, leaving less time and opportunity to enjoy the scenery of that most beautiful of glens.

 |0925||Park at Linn of Dee||375||0||0.0 miles||NO0627289820|